This document is also available in this non-normative format: diff to previous version

 array, set value to a new

-array containing only value.@reverse
+array containing only value.@reverse for iri.@index and

 active property has a container mapping

-in active context that is @index
+in active context that is @index,

 then the compacted result will be inside of an @index

-container, drop the @index
+container, drop the @index property by continuing

-to the next expanded property.@index
+to the next expanded property.@index,

-, otherwise pass
+@list, otherwise pass

-the key's associated value for element.@list
+the key's associated value for element.@list:

-for iri, and compacted item
+@list for iri, and compacted item

-, then add a key-value pair
+for value.@index, then add a key-value pair

 to compacted item where the key is the